amygorgon/didtyronzil/docs/sidetree/sidetree.md

 # Sidetree protocol

-Sidetree protocol terminology and default parameters in tyronZIL.
+Here you can learn about Sidetree terminology and default parameters in tyronZIL's implementation.

-Intro. to-do

 ## Anchor file